You are here

 “I think the most challenging part of the process is taking hard concepts in science and making them fun for children, but once that’s done it’s really the best part,” says Bailey.
 And that is where her dad comes in.
 Bailey comes up with the idea and her dad helps her simplify and organize it.
 They’ve also garnered the help of a group of scientists and astronomers to fact check.

 Jess Smart Smiley is a writer, illustrator, designer and comic artist.
 His first publication, Upside Down: A Vampire Tale is a graphic novel whose protagonist is Harold, a young vampire who loses his teeth because he eats too much candy.
 This first graphic novel launched Smiley into teaching comics workshops.

-A domestic violence survivor and losing her infant daughter, all while experiencing the diagnosis of her mother with early onset Alzheimer’s, Michaëlle channels her experiences into her writing.
+A survivor of domestic violence and the sudden loss of her infant daughter, all while experiencing the diagnosis of her mother with early onset Alzheimer’s, Michaëlle Martial channels her experiences into her writing.